shinkeonkim/shinkeonkim/README.md

 ## 👋 Hi, there!

 Hello!
-I am shinkeonkim, people call me Koa or singun11.
+I am shinkeonkim, (nickname: Koa, singun11)

 Currently, I am taking a break from Kookmin University and I work for Grepp as web developer